cs3110/textbook/_sources/chapters/ds/hash_tables.md

       that represents the map
         {k11:v11, k12:v12, ...,
          k21:v21, k22:v22, ...,  ...}.
-      RI: No key appears more than once in array (so, no duplicate keys in association lists).
+      RI: No key appears more than once in the array (so, no duplicate keys in association lists).
 All keys are in the right buckets: if [k] is in [buckets] at index [b] then [hash(k) = b].
-The output of [hash] must always be non-negative. [hash] must run in constant time.*)
+The output of [hash] must always be non-negative. [hash] must run in constant time. *)
 ```

 What would the efficiency of `insert`, `find`, and `remove` be for this rep